Healthy food shopping list - Your ultimate shopping list

 With our go-to guide, you can ensure your home is stocked with delicious fresh foods without any fuss.
 Here’s how to make doing a healthy grocery shop, easy!

 Fruits and vegetables

 Packed with minerals, vitamins and antioxidants, a rainbow of fruits and vegetables should take up the majority of your shopping trolley.
-Enjoy fruit as snacks and bulk up main meals with plenty of sliced, grated or roasted vegetables.
+Enjoy fruit as snacks and bulk up main meals with plenty of vegetables.
 Look for what’s in season for the best tasting and cheapest produce, and aim for five serves of vegies and two serves of fruit per day.

 Protein is essential in a healthy diet, as it helps build and repair body tissues and transports nutrient around the body.
 When buying meat, choose lean cuts such as premium lean beef mince or chicken breast fillets with little visible fat and the skin removed.
 If you’re vegetarian, good non-meat sources of protein include eggs, tofu and legumes.

 - Skinless chicken breast will become a staple in your shopping trolley, whether it’s braised, baked, roasted, barbecued, grilled, dry fried, stewed or poached.
 To keep chicken breast moist, bake with the skin on, then remove the skin before eating.
 “Otherwise poaching in gently simmering water for five minutes then standing in the hot water for 15 minutes to cool will keep them very moist,” says Lucy.